The debate on safe standing has been rumbling amongst football fans, clubs and authorities for years.

 The obvious answer is the Hillsborough disaster, which saw 96 Liverpool fans lose their lives.
 Of course, there are far more examples of football stadium disasters that explain why something had to give concerning how match days were organised; crushes were becoming too much of a regular occurrence.

-Going back to the Hillsborough disaster; it was as a result of the report findings that were issued ahead of the 1994/95 season that saw all-seater stadiums become mandatory for the two top tiers of English football.
-That was, however, nearly 30 years ago so the big question remains whether or not safe standing should be allowed.
+Going back to the Hillsborough disaster, it was the report findings issued ahead of the 1994/95 season that made all-seater stadiums mandatory for the two top tiers of English football.
+That was, however, nearly 30 years ago, so the big question remains whether or not safe standing should be allowed.

 What would safe standing look like?

-Throughout the safe-standing debate, there does seem to be one aspect that is easily overlooked.
+Throughout the safe standing debate, one aspect seems to be easily overlooked.
 What fans want now is safe standing.
-In the eighties – and before – what they had was an unsafe free-for-all.
-Any return of standing will look very different to the scenes you'd have seen 30 years ago.
+In the eighties—and before—what they had was an unsafe free-for-all.
+Any return to standing will look very different from the scenes you'd have seen 30 years ago.

-Although UEFA regulations state that international matches have to take place in all-seater stadiums several major grounds in Europe use safe standing.
-The most notable of these sides is probably German outfit Borussia Dortmund; they facilitate safe standing through the use of rail seating.
-It's not only on the continent where safe standing is being set up though.
+Although UEFA regulations state that international matches must take place in all-seater stadiums, several major grounds in Europe use safe standing.
+The most notable of these sides is probably German outfit Borussia Dortmund, which facilitates safe standing through the use of rail seating.
+Safe standing is not only being set up on the continent, though.

 So, will safe standing be allowed then?